argumentcomputer/yatima-lang-proto/README.md

 - **First-class types**.
 This lets you the programmer to tell the compiler what you _intend_ to do in your program.
-Then, like a helpful robot assistant, the compiler will check to make sure that what you're _actually doing_ matches those expression intentions.
+Then, like a helpful robot assistant, the compiler will check to make sure that what you're _actually doing_ matches those expressed intentions.
 Type-driven programming lets the compiler act as your "correctness exocortex", i.e. a cognitive augmentation that helps you catch your mistakes.
 - **Linear, affine and erased types** give you fine-grained control over